JosephusPaye/start-apps/README.md

 # start-apps

 Get a list of apps in the Start Menu, with details.
 Supports classic (desktop) and store (UWP) apps.
-Store apps have their icons included.
+For store apps, the paths to their icons are included.

+This project is part of [#CreateWeekly](https://twitter.com/JosephusPaye/status/1214853295023411200), my attempt to create something new publicly every week in 2020.

 ## Installation